ovh/cds/docs/content/gettingstarted/concepts/why_cds.md

 without impacting the work of the users.
 It is not conceivable to ask our developers to stop their work so that we can update CDS.
 This implies some basic principles:

-- There is no instance "master": we can update any instance CDS at any time
+- There is no instance "master": we can update any instance CDS at any time.
 - No data is stored on the FileSystem of the CDS API.
 User data is stored in a PostgreSQL database.
 - To limit frequent SQL queries on the database, some data is stored in a Redis.